-On Sunday before the Super Bowl, Travis and I grilled up our favorite skirt steak.
+On Sunday before the Super Bowl, Travis and I our favorite Grilled Skirt Steak recipe.
 We love this chili steak marinade SO much.
-I’ve tried lots of recipes involving a wide variety of ingredients, but this stills stands as my favorite.
+I’ve tried so many steak marinades, and this one is by far my favorite.

 To call it a marinade isn’t really accurate – it’s more like a rub that contains a small amount of liquid.
 I actually prefer this because it allows you to get the spices into every little crevice of the meat, ensuring that each bite is packed with flavor.

-On Sunday, our intention was to grill this bad boy to a perfect medium-rare, but let’s just say that Travis had a few too many Super Bowl beers and might have left it on the grill for an extra minute ;-).
-Regardless, it was still delicious cooked medium and eaten with approximately 3 lbs. of chips and guac.
+On Sunday, our intention was to grill this skirt steak to a perfect medium-rare, but let’s just say that Travis had a few too many Super Bowl beers and might have left it on the grill for an extra minute ;-).
+Regardless, it was still delicious cooked medium and eaten with approximately 3 pounds of chips and guacamole.

 - 1.5 teaspoons brown sugar